Drone Training Pilot Courses – 101 and 102 RPAS Training

 - Anyone who wants to know how to fly safely and responsibly in New Zealand so you fly in accordance with your obligations under Civil Aviation Rules Parts 101 & 102.

-- Anyone who is already a current UAV pilot and wants to know you aren’t at risk of losing your drone though mishandling or confiscation (lack of knowledge).
+- Anyone who is already a current UAV pilot and wants to know you aren’t at risk of losing your drone through mishandling or confiscation (lack of knowledge).

-- Anyone who intends flying drones in a built up area above 400 feet or at night (there are conditions around this).
+- Anyone who intends on flying drones in a built-up area above 400 feet or at night (there are conditions around this).

 - There are many triggers for requiring 102 certification, which we can explain if you give us a call.

-Some Questions To Think About If You Intend Flying A Drone:
+Some Questions To Think About Flying Drones around the public: